How to Prepare Wood Trim for a Smooth Paint Job

 Check for Flaws With a Trouble Light

-- Position a hand-held bulb (at least 60 watts) so it shines across the wood surface to detect loose paint, rough edges and other blemishes in the surface to determine what needs to be filled;
+- Position a hand-held work light so it shines across the wood surface to detect loose paint, rough edges and other blemishes in the surface to determine what needs to be filled;

 - Use a pencil and lightly circle spots that need work.